MSBordenkircher/FEWD2017/README.md

 :icecream:

-## Thank you for coming to check out my prokect!
+## Thank you for coming to check out my project!

 This website was designed for a fictional ice cream shop.
 I used ice cream as my sbuject so that I could play with bright, fun colors and more of a bubbly feel.
 As with ice cream, my site has round feel to it as compared to more modern, blocky sites.